eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 > "In almost every computation a great variety of arrangements for the succession of the processes is possible, and various considerations must influence the selection amongst them for the purposes of a Calculating Engine.
 One essential object is to choose that arrangement which shall tend to reduce to a minimum the time necessary for completing the calculation."
 >
 > <span class="attribution">Ada Lovelace, 1843</span>

+If there's one thing you hear about Rust often, it's that it's fast.
+You see pretty graphs pitting it against Python or Haskell or Go and you think: hey, I want _my_ code to be fast too.
+So you write up a quick reimplementation in Rust and voilà, you get a 5x or 10x speedup.
+Problem is, there could be a 20x or 100x speedup acheivable if you just dig a little deeper.
+In this workshop I'll walk you through the steps needed to squeeze the most performance out of your program.

 ## Prerequisites